 Particupating in these evenings has helped me greatly by giving me the opportunity to share my work and ideas and to receive feedback from the audience.

-This is a free event and these evenings are held approximately four times a year.
+These evenings and are held approximately four times a year.

-It was wonderful to share my work and to hear and see the presentations of the other artists.
+It was wonderful to share my work during InPractice presentations and to hear and see the presentations of the other artists.

 The Clore Learning Centre,